Skip to content

 StackStorm Integration

-Behind the scenes, Steamfitter uses StackStorm to execute these tasks.
+Behind the scenes, Steamfitter uses StackStorm to execute Steamfitter tasks.
 StackStorm is an open-source application that connects applications, services, and workflows.
 Steamfitter uses StackStorm to send commands to guest VMs via the vSphere Action Pack.
 This ensures that no communication for the tasks run by StackStorm occurs over the network.

 Administrator Guide